Breaking News

-The Sandy River and Rangeley Lakes Railroad is a 501(c)(3) nonprofit, tax-exempt foundation dedicated to the preservation and restoration of one of the original two-foot narrow gauge railroads that were unique to the state of Maine.
-This railroad, located in the mountainous region of Franklin County, was the longest of the five two-foot railways that once serviced the state.
-Our museum offers the largest collection of authentic Maine two-foot rolling stock and railway structures to be found anywhere.
+Today the Sandy River and Rangeley Lakes Railroad is a 501(c)(3) nonprofit, tax-exempt foundation dedicated to the preservation and restoration of the original two-foot narrow gauge railroads that operated from Farmington to Strong, then onward to Kingfield on one major branch and Rangeley via Phillips on the other.
+Phillips was the center of this railroad.
+Our museum offers one of the largest collection of authentic Maine two-foot rolling stock and railway structures to be found anywhere.

 Community